jonathanhefner/talent_scout/README.md

 * The `PostSearch` class handles the responsibility of searching for `Post` models.
-It can apply any combination of its defined criteria, automatically ignoring missing or blank input values.
+It can apply any combination of its defined criteria, automatically ignoring missing, blank, or invalid input values.
 It can also order the results by one of its defined orders, in either ascending or descending direction.
 * `PostsController#index` uses the `model_search` helper to construct a
-  `PostSearch`, and assigns it to the `@search` variable for later use in the view.
+  `PostSearch` instance, and assigns it to the `@search` variable for later use in the view.
 The search results are also assigned to a variable for use in the view.
 * The view uses Rails' stock form builder to build a search form with the `@search` variable.
 The `link_to_search` helper is used to create links in the table header which sort the results.
 Note that the